 Step 6: Moisturizer

 A moisturizer is one of the core components of a skincare routine, regardless of skin type.
 Our skin is in a defense mode throughout the day, safeguarding itself from harmful UV rays, the weather, bacterial growth, and pollution — this is where a day cream and sunscreen (more on that next) come into play.
 You can choose to have two separate formulas or a two-in-one cream with an SPF of at least 30.

 - Carrot & Stick The Moisturizer, $50

 This supercharged antioxidant formula is a hydrating powerhouse that leaves skin feeling remarkably smooth and radiant.
-Overflowing with potent plant proteins, vitamins, peptides, and amino-collagen, plus a stem cell extract from hardy alpine roses, it delivers multi-level hydration.
+Overflowing with potent plant proteins, vitamins, peptides, and amino-collagen, it delivers multi-level hydration.

 The brand’s active complex of three natural bio-ferments supports greater nutrient density and more efficient absorption.
-Caffeine adds an energy boost that revitalizes dull, mature skin, while five distinct coconut elements promote overall conditioning.
+Caffeine adds an energy boost that revitalizes dull, mature skin, while botanical elements promote overall conditioning.